jazzyjackson/Transflect/ReadMe.md

 In this case we implement `_open` to create a `this.dest` property as soon as a request is piped and **return** a reference to this stream so it may be closed if an error is thrown during the response, avoiding file descriptor leaks.

-Incoming bytes must be consumed by the `_transform` implementation, and we write them to the stream created in the call to `_open`.
+Incoming bytes must be consumed by the `_transflect` implementation, and we write them to the stream created in the call to `_open`.
 We must be careful to respect backpressure here, so we only call done when write returns true.

 Once all bytes are consumed, we can set a statusCode and finish.
 Note we can set statusCode during the flush here because no bytes have been sent this whole time - transform consumed them without passing anything to done().